DSPS: Differentiable Stellar Population Synthesis: Physical Ingredients and their Gradients

 \eeq with $\klamcal$ taken from \citet{calzetti00}, and $\klamleh$ taken from \citet{leitherer_etal02}; finally, the quantity $D_\lambda$ is the UV attenuation bump, which we model based on a Drude profile defined as: \beq D_\lambda \equiv \frac{E_{\rm b}(\lambda\Delta\lambda)^2}{\left(\lambda^2 - \lambda_{\rm b}^2\right)^2 + (\lambda\Delta\lambda)^2}, \eeq where $\Delta\lambda=350\Angstrom$ and $\lambda_{\rm b} = 2175\Angstrom$ are constants, and we take $E_{\rm b}=-1.9\delta + 0.85$ as in \citet{kriek_conroy13}.
 See the \href{https://github.com/ArgonneCPAC/dsps/blob/main/dsps/attenuation_kernels.py}{ attenuation\_kernels} module in DSPS for implementation details.

 We can see from Eqns.~\ref{eq:attenuation}-\ref{eq:uvbump} that the effect of $\Alam$ upon the observed SED is calculable analytically, and so in contrast to \S\ref{subsec:nebulae}, predicting the influence of dust attenuation on $\lcsp(\lambda)$ does not require expanding the dimension of the SSP grid.
-The top panel of Figure~\ref{fig:dust_derivs} shows $\lcsp(\lambda)$ for the same main sequence galaxy studied in the previous sections; different colored curves show SEDs with attenuation curves defined by different values of the parameter $\gamma$ as indicated in the legend; each attenuation curve has $\Av$ equal to unity, except for the black curve, which shows an unattenuated SED with $\Av=0.$ From the top panel we can see that dust attenuation reduces the observed flux to levels that become more pronounced at shorter wavelengths, and that smaller (more negative) values of $\gamma$ produce generally stronger levels of attenuation, particularly at shorter wavelengths.
+The top panel of Figure~\ref{fig:dust_derivs} shows $\lcsp(\lambda)$ for the same main sequence galaxy studied in the previous sections; different colored curves show SEDs with attenuation curves defined by different values of the parameter $\delta$ as indicated in the legend; each attenuation curve has $\Av$ equal to unity, except for the black curve, which shows an unattenuated SED with $\Av=0.$ From the top panel we can see that smaller (more negative) values of $\delta$ produce stronger levels of attenuation at shorter wavelengths, which follows from the shape of the functional form adopted for the attenuation curve.

 In the middle panel of Fig.~\ref{fig:dust_derivs}, we show the i-z color in the observer frame for the same galaxy observed at different times.
-We can see that smaller values of $\gamma$ correspond to redder colors, as expected from the top panel, and also that the color history of the galaxy has a complex time dependence produced by different spectral features that redshift in and out of the wavelength range of the i-z filter.
-In the bottom panel of Fig.~\ref{fig:dust_derivs}, we show the gradient of the color of the galaxy with respect to $\gamma,$ which we have calculated for a fiducial value of $\gamma_{\rm fid}=-0.25.$ The sign of the gradient is negative, again since larger values of $\gamma$ produce optical colors that are less reddened by dust obscuration.
-The SED of the galaxy is generally bluer at earlier times when specific star formation rates are larger, and so we see an overall stronger effect of attenuation on the color of the galaxy at earlier times.
-Along the same lines, the effect of $\gamma$ is more pronounced through the bluer g-r filter relative to the redder i-z filter.
+We can see that smaller values of $\delta$ correspond to redder colors, as expected from the top panel, and also that the color history of the galaxy has a complex time dependence produced by different spectral features that redshift in and out of the wavelength range of the i-z filter.
+In the bottom panel of Fig.~\ref{fig:dust_derivs}, we show the gradient of the color of the galaxy with respect to $\delta,$ which we have calculated for a fiducial value of $\delta_{\rm fid}=-0.25.$ The sign of the gradient is negative, again since larger values of $\delta$ produce optical colors that are less reddened by dust obscuration.